-Prior to July 1, 2011, loans will be made to participants from their account balances in the following order (1) before-tax contributions and earnings, (2) after-tax contributions and earnings, (3) rollover contributions and earnings, (4) prior employer contributions and earnings, (5) vested Company matching contributions and earnings and (6) vested Company discretionary supplemental employer contributions and earnings.
+Prior to July 1, 2011, loans were made to participants from their account balances in the following order (1) before-tax contributions and earnings, (2) after-tax contributions and earnings, (3) Roth contributions, Roth catch-up contributions and earnings, (4) rollover contributions and earnings, (5) Roth prior plan contributions, Roth rollover contributions and earnings, (6) prior employer contributions and earnings, (7) vested Company matching contributions and earnings and (8) vested Company discretionary supplemental employer contributions and earnings.

-The maximum number of loans a participant may have outstanding is limited to one.
-Any participant who had more than one loan outstanding as of October 31, 2007 continued to make repayments on such loans pursuant to the terms of the loan and shall not be permitted to obtain a new loan until all such prior loans were repaid in full.
+The maximum number of loans a participant could have outstanding was limited to one.
+Any participant who had more than one loan outstanding as of October 31, 2007 continued to make repayments on such loans pursuant to the terms of the loan and was not permitted to obtain a new loan until all such prior loans were repaid in full.
 The maximum loan amount to a participant was the lesser of (1) \$50,000, reduced by the participant's highest combined outstanding loan balance during the preceding twelve month period, or (2) 50% of the vested portion of a participant's account.
-The interest rate on the loans will generally be the published prime rate plus 1% for the month preceding the effective date of the loan.
-However, the Company may revise this rate of interest for any new loans if it determines that the prime rate plus 1% is no longer a reasonable rate of interest.
-The rate used will be fixed for the term of the loan.
-The term of any loan shall not be less than 1 month or more than 60 months unless used to acquire a principal residence for which the term can be up to 25 years.
+The interest rate on the loans was generally the published prime rate plus 1% for the month preceding the effective date of the loan.
+The term of any loan could not be less than 1 month or more than 60 months unless used to acquire a principal residence for which the term could be up to 25 years.

-Interest rates for loans outstanding at December 31, 2010 and 2009 were between 2.5% and 10.5%.
+Interest rates for loans outstanding at December 31, 2011 and 2010 were between 4.25% and 10.5% and between 2.5% and 10.5%, respectively.